aidenfoxx/foxx-gb/README.md

 To play a game simply drag the rom onto the executable.

 ### Controls
-- Directions = Up, Down, Left, Right
+Directions = Up, Down, Left, Right
-- Start = Enter
+Start = Enter
-- Select = Space
+Select = Space
-- B = Z
+B = Z
-- A = X
+A = X
-- Close = Escape
+Close = Escape

 ## Why make another Gameboy emulator?

 *The short answer:* I was bored.

-*The long answer:* I'd always wanted to make an emulator, but the task always seems too much of a mountain to climb.
+*The long answer:* I'd always wanted to make an emulator, but the task always seemed too much of a mountain to climb.
 I chose the Gameboy due to the obvious challenge, and excellent documentation surrounding the hardware.
 The choice was also motivated by CTurt's Gameboy emulator Cinoop (https://github.com/CTurt/Cinoop), the documentation for which helped me a number of times during development.

 ## Notes
 The emulator is still very rough and has not been completely tested.
 The only game likely to work is Tetris.